Transportation in the United States: 20th century

 The advent of the automobile signaled the end of railroads as the predominant transportation for people and began a new era of mobility in the United States.
 The early 20th century Lincoln Highway and other auto trails gave way in the 1920s to an early national highway system making the automobile the primary mode of travel for most Americans.
-Interurban rail service declined, followed by trolley cars due in part to the advent of motorized buses and the lack of dedicated rights-of-way but also by deliberate efforts to dismantle urban rail infrastructure (see Great American streetcar scandal).
-The scarcity of industrial materials during World War II slowed the growth of the automobile, briefly reemphasizing much of the nation's declining rail network.
-In the 1950s, the United States renewed building a network of high-capacity, high-speed highways to link its vast territory.
-The most important element is the Interstate Highway system, first commissioned in the 1950s by President Dwight D. Eisenhower and modeled after the Italian autostrada and the German Autobahn system.
+Interurban rail service declined, followed by trolley cars due in part to the advent of motorized buses and the lack of dedicated rights-of-way but also by deliberate efforts to dismantle urban rail infrastructure.

+The scarcity of industrial materials during World War II slowed the growth of automobile manufacturing briefly and contributed to the nation's declining rail network.
+In the 1950s, however, the United States renewed building a network of high-capacity, high-speed highways to link its vast territory.
+The most important element is the Interstate Highway system, first commissioned in the 1950s by President Dwight D. Eisenhower and modeled partly after the Italian autostrada and the German Autobahn system.
-Postwar

-By 1945, nearly every city in America had at least one electric tram company providing intra-city transportation.
+By 1945, after the end of World War II, nearly every city in America had at least one electric tram company providing intra-city transportation.
 There were an estimated 36,377 light rail vehicles in operation.
 Increased automobile ownership cut this number by 1/3 by 1965.

 The airline industry began to successfully compete with intercity rail as a result of government investment, which suffered a loss of ridership.
 As the civil air transportation network of airports and other infrastructure expanded, air travel became more accessible to the general population.
 Technological advances ushered in the jet age, which increased airline capacity, while decreasing travel times and the cost of flights.
 The costs of flying rapidly decreased intercity rail ridership by the late 1960s to a point where railroads could no longer profitably operate networks of passenger trains.
 By the early 1970s almost all passenger rail operation and ownership had been transferred to various federal, municipal and state agencies.

 Freight railroads continued to decline as motor freight captured a significant portion of the less-than-carload business.
 This loss of business, when combined with the highly regulated operating environment and constrained pricing power, forced many railroads into receivership and the nationalization of several critical eastern carriers into the Consolidated Rail Corporation (Conrail).
 Deregulation of the railroads by the Staggers Act in 1980 created a regulatory environment more favorable to the economics of the railroad industry.

 In the 1990s, the increase in foreign trade and intermodal container shipping led to a revival of the freight railroads, which have effectively consolidated into two eastern and two western private transportation networks: Union Pacific and BNSF in the west, and CSX and Norfolk Southern in the east.
 Canadian National Railway took over the Illinois Central route down the Mississippi River valley.